Bindings

 table.column

-- Safely parameterize SQL values to prevent SQL injection.
+, use auto type-casting if you want to work with json fields. - Safely parameterize SQL values to prevent SQL injection.

 - Validate filters internally (via